adibzailan/file_copier/README.md

 - Real-time, bidirectional synchronization for each copy set
 - User-friendly GUI with improved visibility and contrast
 - Initial full copy when folders are first selected for each copy set
-- Periodic full synchronization at user-specified intervals (global setting for all copy sets)
+- Robust "full rebuild" feature ensuring complete synchronization at specified intervals
 - Real-time monitoring and handling of file changes (create, modify, delete, rename) for each copy set
 - Customizable global synchronization interval
 - Add and remove copy sets dynamically
+- Detailed status messages for better tracking of synchronization process
+- Countdown timer displaying time until next synchronization
 - Built with PyQt6 and watchdog for robust performance

 ## Installation